 Well into the 20th century, standard medical advice held that carrying an extra 20 to 50 pounds of “excess flesh” was healthy.
 However, straight, slender female frames became the fashion in the 1920s and 1930s, and fad diets were all the rage during this period.
 As middle-class life emerged after World War II, food and gasoline were no longer rationed, and sweets and cars became popular purchases.
-Calories increased while walking decreased.
+Caloric intake has increased while walking has decreased.

 Scientists and doctors are still trying to understand obesity, its causes and solutions, and even questioning whether obesity is as harmful as it is made out to be.
 For example, researchers are confounded by what is known as the “obesity paradox:” Many studies have found that patients — especially the elderly — with several chronic diseases and elevated BMI have lower mortality rates than those with BMI scores in the “normal” range.
 Obesity has also been shown to lower the risk for osteoporosis.

 Today we see obesity at its highest levels in human history, while dieting is a multi-billion-dollar industry.
 According to the June 2021 American Psychological Association's "Stress in America" poll, 42 percent of U.S. adults reported undesired weight gain after the start of the COVID-19 pandemic — with an average reported weight gain of 29 pounds.
 People are now being bombarded more than ever with well-meaning ads for weight-loss programs.
 More research is needed to better understand the relationship between weight and health.

 Obesity is extremely common, and rates are increasing.
 According to the Centers for Disease Control and Prevention, one in three adults and one in six children between the ages of 2 and 19 have obesity in the U.S. Worldwide, about 13 percent of adults are obese.
 According to WHO, global obesity has tripled since 1975.

 Women are more likely to be obese than men.
-In the U.S., 48 percent of adults of African descent, 42 percent of adults of Hispanic background, and 36 percent of adults of European descent are considered obese, according to the National Institute of Diabetes and Digestive Kidney Diseases.
+In the U.S., 48 percent of Black adults, 42 percent of adults of Hispanic background, and 36 percent of white adults are considered obese, according to the National Institute of Diabetes and Digestive Kidney Diseases.